copernicus-mogley/zkav.club/README.md

 ### Zk Av Club Foundry — Salon and Lab

-A bi-weekly livestream event where each session dives deep into specific aspects of decentralized tech and creative collaboration.
+A recurring livestream event where each session dives deep into specific aspects of decentralized tech and creative collaboration.

 Salon: Discussions with people in the field, discussing everything from peer-to-peer (p2p) technologies to community governance and privacy in decentralized ecosystems.